TUM-DAML/seml/docs.md

 * `-n, --name TEXT`: The name of the project.
 (By default inferred from the directory name.)
 * `-u, --username TEXT`: The author name to use for the project.
 (By default inferred from $USER)
 * `-m, --usermail TEXT`: The author email to use for the project.
 (By default empty.)
+* `-r, --git-remote TEXT`: The git remote to use for the project.
+(By default SETTINGS.TEMPLATE_REMOTE.)
+* `-c, --git-commit TEXT`: The exact git commit to use.
+May also be a tag or branch (By default latest)
 * `-y, --yes`: Automatically confirm all dialogues with yes.
 * `--help`: Show this message and exit.